8.1: What is Gene Expression?

 Gene Expression Can Be Regulated at Any Stage during Transcription

-Every cell of an organism contains the same DNA, and consequently the same set of genes.
-However, not all genes in a cell are “turned on” or use to synthesize proteins.
+Every cell of an organism contains the same DNA and consequently, the same set of genes.
+However, not all genes in a cell are “turned on” or used to synthesize proteins.
 A gene is said to be “expressed” when the protein it encodes is produced by the cell.
-Gene expression is regulated to ensure proper generation of proteins in specific cells at specific times.
+Gene expression is regulated to ensure the proper generation of proteins in specific cells at specific times.
 Various intrinsic and extrinsic mechanisms regulate gene expression before and during transcription.